WirthG/Griffin-Notebook/src/posts/a-post-containing-code-block-with-very-long-lines-of-code.md

 title: First Article Found
 description: This article talks about the Lighting Production process and shows me how I can help some parts of this process.
 permalink: posts/{{ title | slug }}/index.html
-date: '2021-06-28'
+date: '2023-02-02'
-tags: [demo-content, code]
+tags: [Theatre, Lighting, pre-production]
 ---

-This article talks about the Lighting Production process and shows me how I can help some parts of this process.
+This article talks about the Lighting Production process and shows me how I can help some parts of this process with computer science.

 ```